 Your financial advisor or manager may advise you to play it safe; however, if the market is volatile, change the strategy when the financial sector stabilizes, and the stock market is sound.
 Keep in mind that those individuals with more money to invest may want to make a few potentially risky investments to see a greater possible return, while others with less to invest may need to play it safe for the time.

-Some other potential investments people in the FIRE movement may consider is a Roth IRA or a CD from their bank.
+Another potential FIRE investment strategy is a Roth IRA or a CD from their bank.
 Although this is a sound investment, the CD only gets a low percentage of interest.
 In contrast, the ROTH IRA or other IRA will produce up to 11% in interest depending on the overall financial climate over time.

 Another handy tool to have when saving money and living off interest is by using a credit card.
 Some credit cards offer cashback on certain items such as gas and groceries, which can prove helpful.
 This is also ideal for those with excellent credit who suddenly have expenses and want to cushion the blow to their savings or available cash.